Nov 28, 2012

 “With nearly half of the queries on Ask.com in the form of a full question, we get a snapshot of not only what captured consumers’ attention, but also what piqued their curiosity,” said Valerie Combs, vice president of communications for Ask.com.
 “This year, we partnered with Harris to dig even deeper and unearth how the nation really feels about 2012′s most captivating headlines.”

-More than 100 million people turned to Ask.com to satisfy their curiosity around 2012′s biggest news and events.
+More than 100 million people turned to Ask.com to satisfy their curiosity around 2012′s biggest news and events (by dhariwal).
 And, apologies to Kim Kardashian, but the person Ask users most wanted to know about this year was Kristen Stewart, one-half of America’s favorite Twilight couple.
 Indeed, “Will Rob and Kristen get back together?” is officially the top trending question of 2012, and if the tabloids are correct, Ask.com users have their answer.

 Top celebrity search terms and questions from Ask.com include: